 Potash used in fertilizers is responsible for approximately 40 to 60 percent of the world’s food supply.
 The fertilizer industry benefits from potash production by providing nutrients to the soil, 95 percent of potash is used in the agricultural industry and 5 percent is used for commercial and industrial applications.

-Using GAO RFID Systems in the Potash Mining Industry
+Exploring RFID in the Potash Mining Industry

 - Inventory Management and Tracking